Sonictherocketman/sonictherocketman.github.io/archive/apple-intel-and-matt-richman/article.md

 title: Apple, Intel, and Matt Richman
 author: Brian Schrader
 slug: apple-intel-and-matt-richman
-status: publish
+status: draft

 [Matt Richman][1] brings up a great point.
 Apple is, in my layman's opinion, too dependent on their competitor for parts that are essential for its business (namely its A-series processors).
-There's been a lot of talk in the community about how beneficial it would be for Apple and Intel if they were to cooperate, and Matt points out a great starting point for their negotiatons.
+There's been a lot of talk in the community about how beneficial it would be for Apple and Intel if they were to cooperate, and Matt points out a great starting point for their negotiations.
 It'll be very interesting to see if anything is announced at WWDC this year regarding a possible partnership.